Postdoctoral Clinical Scholar Fellowship

 Professional skills are developed through practical experience with the internal operations of The Family Institute.
 These activities include maintenance of schedules, ongoing communication with your director, supervisor, peers, staff, clients and community, financial and clinical record-keeping, attendance at monthly clinical staff meetings, as well as other related administrative functions.

 - Those who have completed The Family Institute at Northwestern University postdoctoral fellowship have accepted positions in hospitals, universities, government and social agencies for administration and policy positions, or private practice settings.
-Many former Fellows have also become highly valued members of The Family Institute's education and research programs, and highly regarded clinical staff.
+Many former Fellows have also become highly valued members of The Family Institute's education program, research programs, and a member of our highly regarded clinical staff.

-- Benefits include a $42,000 annual salary, access to Northwestern University Libraries and Northwestern University Wildcard benefits, paid holidays, 4 weeks of paid time off, health insurance and paid professional liability insurance.
+- Benefits include a $47,476 annual salary, access to Northwestern University Libraries and Northwestern University Wildcard benefits, access to the Office of Postdoctoral Affairs at Northwestern University, paid holidays, 20 days of paid time off, health insurance and paid professional liability insurance.
 The fellowship position offers teaching opportunities, mentorship and career development.

 How to Apply